DFE-Digital/bat-design-history/app/posts/school-placements/2023-08-21-experiment-4-finding-mentors-if-youre-an-itt-provider.md

 ### Understanding how a provider might find a mentor

-Taking the research through a prototype journey of how they could search for a mentor based on chosen criteria.
+We showed participants a prototype journey of how they could search for a mentor based on chosen criteria.

 ## How the prototype works